Triangles and subgraph probabilities in random regular graphs: Main results

 \begin{thm} Let $\bfd$ be such that $\Delta^2=o(M)$.
 Let $H_1$ and $H_2$ be two disjoint graphs on $[n]$ where $\bfd^{H_1}\preceq \bfd$.
 Suppose that $\Delta_{H_2}=O(\Delta)$ and $M-2|H_1|=\Omega(M)$.
 Suppose further that $uv\notin H_1\cup H_2$.
 Then, \ \end{thm}

-In the special case where $\bfd=(d,\ldots, d)$, the above result gives the conditional edge probability with a relative $O(d/n)$ error.
-The first main result of this paper is an estimate of the above conditional probability with a relative error approximately $d^2/n^2$.
-We first state a special and simpler version where $H_2=\emptyset$ and the error is larger than the precise version (See Theroem~\ref{thm:conditional} below).
-This version is sufficient for studying $Z_H$ in $\G(n,d)$ when $H$ is not too big.
-Given graph $H$ and $u\in [n]$, let $\N_H(u)$ denote the set of vertices that are adjacent with $u$ in $H$.
+\fix{One of the main results of this paper is an estimate of the above conditional probability with a relative error $\Delta^5n/M^3$ (See Theorem~\ref{thm:conditional}).
+Due to the technical statement of the theorem, we start our discussion from a special and simpler case where $\bfd=(d,\ldots, d)$ and $H_2=\emptyset$.} Given graph $H$ and $u\in [n]$, let $\N_H(u)$ denote the set of vertices that are adjacent to $u$ in $H$.
+The theorem below gives an approximation of $\pr(uv\in \G(n,d)\mid H^+)$ with a less sharp error compared to Theorem~\ref{thm:conditional} below.
+However, it is sufficient for studying $Z_H$ in $\G(n,d)$ when $H$ is not too big.